A53o/MC-Server-Guide/README.md

 3 Then double click the run.bat file again, then once the server is fully runing stop it

-4 Now go back to the plugins folder then there should be a folder called contect (if there isn't then the plugin didin't enable) in that folder open the config.yml file with notepad
+4 Now go back to the plugins folder then there should be a folder called connect (if there isn't then the plugin didin't enable) in that folder open the config.yml file with notepad

 5 where it says ```endpoint: endpoint-name``` you can call it what ever you want I'm doing ```mcserverguide``` then press Ctrl + S to save